radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 **Sync Engine (Transformation and Apply)**

 The Sync Engine processes the transformations and sends the changes to the destination.
 These activities are logged in sync_engine.log on the RadiantOne node where the sync engine processor that is assigned for the pipeline is running.
-You can view and download sync_engine.log from the Server Control Panel > Log Viewer.  or you can use the Main Control Panel > Global Sync tab by selecting the topology and clicking Configure next to the pipeline.
+You can view and download sync_engine.log from the Server Control Panel > Log Viewer.
+You can also use the Classic Control Panel > Synchronization tab by selecting the topology and clicking Configure next to the pipeline.
 Select the Apply component and in the Log Viewer section, click Download.

 An example of transformation and apply activities that you can find in this log are shown below.
 Important information is highlighted in <span style="color:red">red</span>.